ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Evaluation

 \item \textbf{Sarathi-FCFS}~\cite{sarathi-serve}: The scheduler in Sarathi-Serve, which employs chunked prefill.
 It prioritizes decode requests and uses FCFS within each request type.
 It uses profiled token budget based on TBT.

-\item \textbf{Sarathi-Priority}: A priority-based extension of above Sarathi-FCFS.
-When ordering requests, it strictly prioritizes decode requests first, followed by those with higher priority, and finally, those that arrived earlier.
+\item \textbf{Sarathi-Priority}: A priority-based extension of Sarathi.
+It prioritizes decode requests first, followed by those with higher priority, and finally, those that arrived earlier.

-\item \textbf{FairBatching}~\cite{fairbatching}: A recently proposed scheduling algorithm that employs an enhanced EDF policy.
-It schedules requests by prioritizing decode sequences nearing their deadlines, followed by prefill sequences, and finally the remaining decode requests. \end{itemize} In multi‑node experiments, we use the widely adopted MinLoad strategy as the global scheduler baseline, which dispatches each request to the least‑loaded instance.
-For a fair comparison, all schedulers including our proposed methods, are uniformly implemented within the xLLM~\cite{liu2025xllm} framework.
+\item \textbf{FairBatching}~\cite{fairbatching}: A recently enhanced EDF scheduling policy.
+It schedules requests by prioritizing decode sequences nearing their deadlines, followed by prefill sequences, and finally the remaining decode requests. \end{itemize} In multi‑node experiments, we use the widely adopted \textbf{MinLoad} strategy as the global scheduler baseline, which dispatches each request to the least‑loaded instance.
+For a fair comparison, all schedulers are uniformly implemented within the xLLM~\cite{liu2025xllm} framework.

-\paragraph{Metrics.} We select the TDG introduced in \textsection\ref{sec:priority_objective} as gain function to quantify service gain for requests of different priorities.
-We further define the system-level gain metrics as $\text{TDG\_Ratio} = \frac{\sum_r f_{TDG}(r)}{Ideal\_Gain}$ and $\text{Miss\_TDG\_Ratio} = \frac{Ideal\_Gain - \sum_r f_{TDG}(r)}{Ideal\_Gain}$, which respectively represent the proportion of captured gain and the proportion of lost gain relative to the total achievable gain.
-In addition, we report the SLO attainment ratio, a standard metric widely adopted in recent work~\cite{arrow, dong2025hydrainfer, huang2025slo, hyperflexis, tang2025scorpio}.
-A request is considered to have met its SLO only when both its observed TTFT and TPOT are strictly less than the preset SLO thresholds.